Data governance framework

 • Developed the data stewards' responsibilities and started to identify those people across the University who could take on the data stewardship roles

 • Developed the process for defining key data at the University, and began to create and validate data definitions

 • Began to develop the data source assessment methodology

 • Implementing the Framework against high-priority administrative data sets (for example student records, course, identity, organisation structure and staff records)

 • Continuing to identify potential data stewards

 • Developing data standards, which establish criteria specific data must meet in order to be reused accurately and efficiently, and creating standard reference data sets

 • Refining the processes needed to establish and maintain all of the above elements

-Since the project began we have been building a list of colleagues from across the collegiate University who have been contributing to the project by reviewing data definitions and participating in workshops, as well as a large group of people who have asked to be kept up to date with our progress.
+Since the Data Governance Framework project began we have been building a list of colleagues from across the collegiate University who have been contributing to the development of data governance in their business area, as well as a large group of people who have asked to be kept up to date with our progress.
 If you would like to join either of these groups, please contact us.

 - Reduced effort required to specify the data sets needed for business systems, their integrations and reports, and easier identification of the right source for that data